GW-modelling-Spring2022/Course-Materials22/Assignments/HW1_BoxModel_Excel/The_Challenge.md

 1. Can you imagine how the model inputs could be stored in separate files rather than other spreadsheet cells?
 Describe the flow of information from a file that describes the other files that contain model-specific information about the system.
 1. What is an iterative solution?
 Can you explain it to a hydrologist who is not a modeler?
 Can you describe (or imagine) how Excel finds the solution?
 1. What is a direct solution?
 What are its (dis)advantages compared to an iterative (numerical) solution?

+## Glossary Questions:
+To be added to our class notes glossary (see the link in the course readme).
+Each questions should have a 1-2 paragraph answer.
+Feel free to add links to references or helpful graphics.
+1. What is a model?
+What is a ground water model?
+How are ground water models used?
+2. What are model parameters?
+How do they (and don't they) represent the actual subsurface?
+3. What does it mean for a model to be in steady state?
+Discuss your answer with respect to both heads and fluxes.
+What is the utility of steady state solutions in the practice of groundwater modeling (i.e. when and why do we use steady state solutions)?